alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

   .catch(err => console.log(err))

-// Or store the result in variable async function myAsyncFunc() {
+// Or assign the result to variable async function myAsyncFunc() {
   // Return some value using 'return' statement return Promise.resolve('There will be dragons.')